MichaelCurrin/dev-cheatsheets/cheatsheets/compare-text.md

 ---
 title: Compare text
+description: Using command-line tools and applications to compare files
 ---
-> Using command-line tools and applications to compare files

 ## Shell